jkid22/jenkins-puppet/README.md

 ```
 ### vagrant configuration

-The solution leverages Vagrant VirtualBox to build a base image with puppet integration.
 The VagrantFile uses a native build of Ubuntu 16.04 LTS from the puppetlab vagrant repository.

 https://atlas.hashicorp.com/puppetlabs/boxes/ubuntu-16.04-64-puppet